mokhtar85/Application-web-de-gestion-et-de-suivi-de-colis-de-transport-partie-back/README.md

 # Backend for Parcel Management and Real-Time Tracking Application
 This backend of the parcel management and real-time tracking application was developed during my end-of-study internship at Bee Coders.
-Built with Spring Boot, Java, and MySQL, it handles business logic, data persistence, and provides REST APIs for the frontend developed with Angular.
+Built with Spring Boot, Java, and MySQL, it handles business logic, data persistence, and provides REST APIs for the frontend developed with Angular.the frontend is [here](https://github.com/mokhtar85/application-de-gestion-et-suivi-de-transport-de-colis-front)

 # Prerequisites
 Java 11 or higher,